Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

 In recent years, Mali has faced increasing climate risks, including rising temperatures, erratic rainfall, prolonged droughts, and desertification (World Bank Group).
-As the majority of cereal crops in Mali are rain-fed, which are vulnerable to rainfall variability, these climate change impacts can threaten both livelihoods and food security.
-Additionally, the country is among the least developed countries in the world, with 44% of the population is below the poverty line (World Bank).
-To face these challenges, Mali updated their NDC in 2021, with the key highlights on emission reduction targets by 2030, increased commitment compared to 2015 submission, gender integration to align with Sustainable Development Goals, and including detailed monitoring and reporting framework (UNDP).
-It also strengthens adaptation measures across key sectors such as agriculture, forestry, water resources, and energy, and introduces decentralized climate funds to support community-led resilience initiatives.
+Most cereal production is rain-fed and therefore highly vulnerable to rainfall variability, making climate change a significant threat to both livelihoods and food security.
+The country is also among the least developed countries in the world, with 44 percent of the population living below the poverty line (World Bank).

-Climate Justice project
+Climate Justice projects

-Active Climate Justice project
+Active Climate Justice projects

 6